 I won’t say this one of my grandmother’s favorite stories.
 It was too painful to be favored.
 But it was a story she told me over and over, without prompting and with little variation.
 It tears me up to read it even now, nearly a hundred years after the events it memorializes.
-I imagine that frightened little girl, a near orphan, left with this relative and that, yearning for the comfort of a great-aunt who generally offered little in the way of emotion, but to provide went North for short stretches for the extra money that could be made doing “day’s work” for white families.
+I imagine that frightened little girl, a near orphan, left with this relative and that, yearning for comfort from a great-aunt who generally offered little in the way of emotion, but who, to provide, went North for short stretches for the extra money she could make doing “day’s work” for white families.
 Theodore and the bread and the doorbell.
 My heart breaks.

 And I went over to stay until – Mama was working.
 And so Edward, that was – Edward or Theodore?
 Theodore.
 It was Carrie’s, Papa’s daughter Carrie, like Annie Bell’s sister Carrie.
 That’s where I was staying, over to her house.
 And Mama was working and staying on the lot with the people, and I was supposed to stay with them while I was up there.
 Until Mama, I reckon ‘cause she was gon be making a little money to buy something with, but I don’t know what she said she wanted.
 So by her being one place and I was in another.
 And then when her son, Theodore – we went to the store to get a loaf of bread, and I went with him, I wanted to go with him.
 And he took me on down to the store, got the bread, then he give me the bread to hold, and there was a place in the sidewalk of dirt, where wasn’t paved, and he stopped there with some children and started shooting marbles in little space, that little square.
 So I walked on down the street, and we wont too far from the house, but I kept looking and trying to figure out what house we were in.
 They were all joined together.
 And I had seen him go up there and put a hand upside the thing, and I said, ‘Must be a bell up there.’
 And I went up there and mashed that button, and the door didn’t come open.
 And so then I went back down the street to where Theodore was, and he was still shooting marbles.
 And so, I said, “You better come on, I’m tired of holding this bread.”
 And so he said, “Okay, okay.”
 And so then he stopped, and we come on up there, and the door was cracked open.
 The door was cracked open.
 So when we got there, I said, “The door was open.
 And you didn’t even have to mash the button up there.”
 Mash the button where was to the apartment where you live in?
 And they would mash the button back to open the door.
 But the door was already open.
 But I had mashed it, see?
 I didn’t know.
 So when Theodore and I went back up there, and we went in, and I had the bread, and the bread was all mashed up where I had held it so tight holding it.
 And so she fussed him out and whipped him on top of that, and I went to crying ‘cause I thought she was gon whip me, too, ‘cause it was both of us.
 And so I said, “I want to go home.
 I want to go to where Mama is.”
 They said, “Well, she’ll be over tomorrow.”
 And I don’t know if it was tomorrow or the next day or two after, but anyhow Mama come and got me, and I told her that I wanted to come home.
 And she said, “Well, I thought you was doing all right.
 What’s the matter with you and Carrie?”
 And I said, “She beat Theodore.”
 And I said we were at the store getting a loaf of bread, and so we stayed too long.
 He was shooting marbles, and I was holding the bread, and I had mashed the bread up, and I thought she was gon whip me ’cause I forgot about the bread, and I couldn’t get in the house to bring it to her.
 And when I mashed the button, the door didn’t come open.
 So then when Theodore and I came back, went on up there, and honey, she took her husband’s belt, one of his belts he had, and she whipped him, and I was crying, and I’m still crying.
 I said, I reckon that’s where I started crying ’cause every time I see somebody else cry ….
 So I told them I wanted to go home, and she said, “Well, Mama’s coming over tomorrow.”
 And so I stopped crying, but I thought Carrie was gon whip me, just like she whipped Theodore, and I was the one that mashed the bread.
 But I didn’t tell it.
 But she said we stayed out too long.
 Bread’s all mashed up, said, “Should have come on home.”
 She was fussing with him, and then she took the strap and hit him two or three licks with that, and I thought she was ton hit me, too.
 And so Mama came and got me and took me back over Frances’ house.
 So then she said she was going back South.
 And I was just happy to go back there.